 Best answer: Yes.
 The new PS5 VR will feature completely redesigned controllers, dubbed the PS VR2 Sense controllers, with better tracking and more functionality than the PSVR's PS Move controllers.

-New PS5 VR controller A whole new look
+PS VR2 Sense Controller: A whole new look

-New PS5 VR controller Now with real feels
+PS VR2 Sense Controller: Now with real feels

-The inclusion of a joystick on each controller is a huge upgrade from the PS Move controllers, which featured no way to move around virtually.
+The inclusion of a joystick on each controller is a massive upgrade from the PS Move controllers, which featured no way to move around virtually.
 Sony has also built in some minor finger tracking, which it says can sense your touch in the areas where you place your thumbs, index, and middle fingers.
 While that sounds a lot like the capacitive touch sensors in the buttons on Oculus Touch controllers, there's a possibility this could mean something more, too.

 Impressively, Sony didn't stop there.
 The same advanced haptics and adaptive triggers that ship inside every PS5 controller are included in the new PS5 VR controllers.
 We've seen from PS5 titles like Astro's Playroom that the haptic motors inside the PS5 controllers are so precise that the difference between fine textures, like sand and stone, can be felt in impressively realistic ways.
 It all helps you get into game interaction in a way you couldn't in PSVR before.

-The PS5's Adaptive Triggers are also making an appearance on the new PS5 VR controllers.
+The PS5's Adaptive Triggers also make an appearance on the new PS5 VR controllers.
 These triggers can actually push back when you pull on them.
-That means developers can give virtual objects weight, have gun triggers push back with real friction, and make picking up slippery or heavy objects deliberately more difficult.
+That means developers can give virtual objects weight, have gun triggers push back with real friction, and make picking up slippery or heavy objects more difficult.
 That's an incredible new way to make the virtual world feel more realistic, and it's doing it in a way that's not just associated with sight or sound.

-PS5 VR is a huge upgrade
+PS5 VR: A huge upgrade